Sleep disorders classification

 Nocturnal cramps are muscle contractions that affect a muscle or a muscle group.
 They are usually located on the legs, a calf or a foot.
 The cramps are very painful and they appear spontaneously and involuntarily.
 They are usually short and can be repeated several times during the night.

 If you get up in the morning with pain in the jaw muscles or with headaches, you may be suffering from bruxism.
 Bruxism (grinding and clenching of teeth) is a common behavior; reports of prevalence range from 8% to 31% in the general population.
 Bruxism can cause dental pain and / or make teeth loose; sometimes even pieces of teeth can come off (fracture).
 Over time, bruxism can destroy bone and soft tissues surrounding teeth.

 Sleep paralysis is a state where a person is aware of his incapacity to move despite his desire to do so.
 It manifests itself when the person is falling asleep or waking up.
 This can be accompanied by a hypnagogic hallucination.

 Psychological issues during sleep

-Hypnagogic hallucinations are intense and impressive hallucination that occur at the beginning or end of a sleep period.
+Hypnagogic hallucinations are an intense and impressive hallucination that occurs at the beginning or end of a sleep period.
 All the senses can be affected, or only some of them.
-It is often difficult to distinguish between hallucination and reality.
-Hypnagogic hallucinations are often represented by something scary.
+It is often difficult to distinguish between hallucinations and reality.
+Hypnagogic hallucinations are often something that is scary.

 We remind you that the Circular™ ring is not a medical device and should not be used to diagnose or monitor a pathology.